 We have created a Rule Book (Fundamental Rules for Executive Officers and General Staff) as a pamphlet that explains the action guidelines, etc., of the company to ensure that executives and employees comply with laws, regulations, etc., with a high sense of ethics.
-By raising and instilling awareness of compliance using this, we work to put in place the foun-PLLE BOOK dations for our compliance structure.
+By raising and instilling awareness of compliance using this, we work to put in place the foundations for our compliance structure.